Troubleshooting

 If the city has already issued a violation, you can look up its classification on the relevant agency's website.
 If not, check out the Housing Maintenance Code to see how your problem will likely be classified.

-Housing court clerks help prepare the necessary papers to start the HP proceeding.
+Housing court clerks help prepare the necessary papers to start the HP Proceeding.
 Since you will not need a lawyer, it costs you practically nothing.
-Taking this route also has the advantage of keeping your name off housing court documents although Landlords cannot refuse to rent to you because they see your name on housing court documents.
-"This is one of the reasons we advise people to bring HP cases as opposed to withholding rent," Himmelstein says.
+Taking this route also has the advantage of keeping your name off housing court documents although landlords cannot refuse to rent to you because they see your name on housing court documents.

 When the case appears on the court calendar, the attorneys for the city will prosecute the case for you and force the landlord to make the repairs that the inspector confirms are violations.

 Fines can be significant if the landlord does not make the necessary repairs.
-They typically range from $50 per day after 90 days for Class A violations, Wagner says, to $250-$500 per day, imposed immediately, for Class C violations.
+They typically range from $50 per day after 90 days for Class A violations to $250-$500 per day, imposed immediately, for Class C violations.

 5) When to withhold rent to force a landlord to make repairs